Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: decay

 $\hat P_{j_\rho}$ in Eqs.~(\ref{eq:ogt}) and (\ref{eq:of}) is identified as one of the one-particle creation operators

 and the annihilation operators

 Note that the operators in Eqs.~(\ref{eq:creation1}) and (\ref{eq:annihilation1}) conserve the boson number, whereas those in Eqs.~(\ref{eq:creation2}) and (\ref{eq:annihilation2}) do not.
 The $\hat{T}^{\mathrm{GT}}$ and $\hat{T}^{\mathrm{F}}$ operators are constructed as an appropriate combination of two of the operators in Eqs.~(\ref{eq:creation1})--(\ref{eq:annihilation2}), according to the type of the $\beta$ decay under study (i.e., $\btp$ or $\btp$) and on the particle or hole nature of bosons as well as odd nucleons.
-It is also noted that the expressions in Eqs.~(\ref{eq:creation1})--(\ref{eq:annihilation2}) are of simplified forms of the most general one-particle transfer operators in the boson representation.
+To be specific, $\hat P_{j_{\rho}}$'s considered in the present for the different $\beta$-decay processes are as follows: